BuffCan/hacker-news/README.md

 # Hacker News API project

 This is a React based clone of the hacker-news website I worked on.
-It uses axios fetch and the hacker news api to get the data.
+It uses the hacker news api to get the data.
 It also includes some little functions, like a loading message and a search function.